-Minimal impact (Initial single user testing)—In this strategy the account popup is only initially enabled on a single user for testing.
-You need to nominate the testing account; this can be an existing system/domain account used for testing purposes or even your own user account.
+Minimal impact (Initial single user testing)—the account popup is enabled only for a single user for testing purposes.
+You need to nominate the testing account; this can be an existing system/domain account used for testing purposes or your own user account.
 The username should be in the format used to log in to the domain/system (usually the short form).

-The minimal impact strategy allows you to test the popup with the nominated test system/domain user account, after which you can enable the Advanced Account Selection Popup option for other users as appropriate.
+The minimal impact strategy allows you to test the popup with the nominated test system/domain user account, after which you can enable thepopup for other users as appropriate.

-Immediate implementation (Enable for all users)— This strategy enables the account selection popup on all users, and is often preferred for smaller networks as it minimizes the required post-install configuration.
+Immediate implementation (Enable for all users)—enables the account selection popup for all users.
 Once the client has been deployed, the system is operational.
 If this option is selected, install the client software on user desktops immediately to prevent disruption of user printing services.

 If in doubt, select the minimal impact strategy.
 This ensures the impact is isolated to only the nominated test account.

 - Check the settings you have entered.
-If you want to change any of the settings, you can return to any of the prior configuration screens to alter options.
+If you want to change anything, you can return to any of the configuration screens to alter the options.